zubeax/zubeax.github.io/_posts/2023-12-06-build-rbpi-cluster.markdown

 BOOT_ORDER=0xf14
 ```

-The boot order to 0xf14 stands for : (usb, sdcard, repeat).
+The boot order 0xf14 stands for : (usb, sdcard, repeat).
 Repeat this step for all 4 nodes.

 ## Resizing the disk partitions